ueman/feedback/feedback_sentry/README.md

 You can raise issues [here](https://github.com/ueman/feedback/issues).
 If you've got a question do not hesitate to ask it [here](https://github.com/ueman/feedback/discussions).
 Contributions are also welcome.
 You can do a pull request on GitHub [here](https://github.com/ueman/feedback/pulls).
 Please take a look at [`up for grabs`](https://github.com/ueman/feedback/issues?q=is%3Aopen+is%3Aissue+label%3Aup-for-grabs) issues first.

-## Sponsoring

-I'm working on my packages on my free-time, but I don't have as much time as I would.
-If this package or any other package I created is helping you, please consider to [sponsor](https://github.com/ueman#sponsor-me) me.
-By doing so, I will prioritize your issues or your pull-requests before the others.